 When laying the foundation for later learning, experiences are more impactful than conversations.

 So, what kinds of experiences can you provide your child through the ages?
 Here are some suggestions:

-- Allow them independence in their financial decisions—saving, spending, or giving.
-At this young age, learning the natural consequences of their decisions is a safe way to build their experience and learn from mistakes.
+As they receive an allowance, let them make independence financial decisions—saving, spending, or giving.
+Resist judging their choices.
+If they regret a decision, ask them what they’d do differently, and allow them to come to their best conclusions.
+At this young age, learning the natural consequences of their decisions is a safe way to build their experience.

 Once your child has adjusted to the predictability of a regular allowance, reinforce savings by giving them a meaningful amount of interest at regular intervals.
 I learned this idea from First National Bank of Dad by David Owen.

 At this young age, a bank rate of 0.01% on $3 won’t make an impact.
 Consider giving them 5% or 10% weekly or monthly so they can factor meaningful interest into their savings goals.
 Also, if your child spends their money and asks for more, you can use this opportunity to charge interest on a loan and teach them the consequences of debt.

 When your child reaches middle school and begins meeting friends at the mall or at restaurants, open a checking account for them.
 Most banks offer joint checking accounts for children and parents that children can access through debit cards and review with an app.
 They can see their spending history easily which, over time, will help them understand their spending decisions and make them less impulsive.

 It also eliminates the need to carry cash, which is easily lost, when they are out.
 If their balance continues to grow, open a savings account to separate large savings from regular spending cash.

 Teaching your children about money can a simple process.
 These experiences, combined with regular conversations, will help establish a sound financial foundation early.

 For ideas on how to teach your kids financial skills through travel, check out our series on traveling with young children, pre-teens, and teens.